xinzhel/learn-nlp-by-code/cmd_interface.md

 TrainModel.register("default", constructor="from_partial_objects")(TrainModel)
 ```

 All the subclasses are registered in the high-level abstract class, and they could be easilly assessed.
-For example, we could access the `allennlp.commands.train.Train` class via `Subcommand.by_name('train')` or `allennlp.commands.predict.Predict` class via `Subcommand.by_name('predict')`.
-It's kinda like a factory with all the templates (i.e., the subclasses), and you can create instances as many as you want from one place.
+For example, we could access the `allennlp.commands.train.Train` class via `Subcommand.by_name('train')` or `allennlp.commands.predict.Predict` class via `Subcommand.by_name('predict')`.  with all the templates, and you can create instances as many as you want from one place.
 The official guide has discussed the usage of [registration](https://guide.allennlp.org/using-config-files#3).